cbitter78/What-I-am-Learning/books/mindset_the_new_psychology_of_success.md

 > In the fixed mindset, however, the loss of one’s self to failure can be a permanent, haunting trauma.

 > The idea of trying and still failing—of leaving yourself without excuses—is the worst fear within the fixed mindset,

+> Many people with the fixed mindset think the world needs to change, not them.
+They feel entitled to something better—a better job, house, or spouse.
+The world should recognize their special qualities and treat them accordingly.

 ## The Danger Of Praise And Positive Labels